glasgowm148/ergonaut-handbook/Mining.md

 - [ErgoStratumProxy](https://github.com/mhssamadani/ErgoStratumProxy)

 # Difficulty
-- [EIP-0037](https://github.com/ergoplatform/eips/pull/79/files) is designed to be an improvement over Ergo's original difficulty adjustment algorithm (DAA), known as the *linear least squares* method.
+- [EIP-0037](https://github.com/ergoplatform/eips/pull/79/files) is an improved version of Ergo's original difficulty adjustment algorithm (DAA), known as the *linear least squares* method.
 Improvements resulting in a more responsive/smoother DAA are made by shortening epoch length, amplifying weight of the last epoch, and limiting change in difficulty as follows:

  **Epoch = 128 blocks**